Malachy Fisher: Storylines

 Malachy decides to leave, but is tricked into having dinner with Mercedes by Myra.
 He wants to apologise to Mercedes because he feels bad about hitting her.
 Mercedes tells him that he only hit her because she pushed him to it, and that she pushed him so hard because she still loves him.
 After spending the night babysitting Angel, they decide to get back together, get a house and have a baby of their own.
-As Malachy and Mercedes celebrate, walking through the village, an explosion in II Gnosh throws them both to the ground.
+As Malachy and Mercedes celebrate, walking through the village, an explosion in II Gnosh which was caused by Dominic Reilly under the orders of Warren Fox, throws them both to the ground.
 Malachy pushes Mercedes out the way just in time but he is badly injured by the blast and is rushed to hospital.
 He is in a stable condition at first, but when Mercedes was dreaming that Malachy is discharged and talks to him that she wants to have a family, she is interrupted by Cheryl who says that she heard the news.
 When Mercedes is confused, she turns around and is horrified to see that Malachy is still lying in his hospital bed, but only for him to fall into a coma, causing him to be on a life support machine.

 The doctors tell Mercedes and Lynsey that there is nothing more they can do.
 Kris arrives and tells Mercedes that there is no way that she is switching off the life support machine.
 Malachy appears to Mercedes, helping her to make the decision to switch off his life-support machine.
 Kris and Mercedes decide to allow the life-support machine to be switched off.
 Cheryl, Lynsey, Mercedes and Kris say goodbye to Malachy as the machine is turned off.
 Afterwards, still in the hospital, Malachy appears to Mercedes one last time to tell her that he loves her, signalling that he is truly moving on.